ChildMindInstitute/mindlogger-backend/CONTRIBUTING.rst

 Deploy to dev
 ~~~~~~~~~~~~~

-1. From the branch you want to deplpy, create a temporary Git tag (typically the upcoming semver plus a hyphen and a suffix, eg, ``v0.7.4-contributing``).
+1. From the branch you want to deploy, create a temporary Git tag (typically the upcoming semver plus a hyphen and a suffix, eg, ``v0.7.4-contributing``).

    .. code-block:: sh